pradyot-09/Literature-Survey/GDSE_proposal.md

 After going through primary studies, map the challenges found in the primary studies with appropriate best-practices of using ESN tools.

 ## Table of Contents

-1) Introduction:
-      - GDSE,importance of communication and coordination in GDSE
-      - Objective, scope and research questions of study

-2) Background:
-      -  Definition of ESN
-      - ESN as a communication tool in GDSE

-3) Challenges of ESN:
-      - Acceptance of ESN, Language barrier, communication flow in ESN (personal & group communication)

-4) Interventions/Guidelines for Effective use of ESN:
-      - Discuss the reported Interventions/guidelines for effective use of ESN in GDSE

-5)  Discussion:
-      - How the above mentioned guidelines could help tackle the challenges

-6)  Conclusion

 | # | Contents                                                                                                   |
 |---|------------------------------------------------------------------------------------------------------------|